hickscorp/knotex/README.md

 ## Tooling

-A [sublime project](blockade.sublime-project) is provided with proper exclusions and tooling, including:
+- To fetch the project dependencies, run `mix deps.get`.

-- Compile (Pretty much just runs `mix compile`),
+- To compile, run `mix compile`.

-- Test (Runs the `ExUnit` suite),
+Sanity tools:

-- Dializer (Static code analysis),
+- To run the tests, issue `mix test`.
-- Credo (Lints and reports style issues),
+- Dialyzer for static analysis: `mix dialyzer`.
-- Dogma (Even stricter linting).
+- Credo and Dogma for style: `mix credo` and `mix dogma`.

-Those tools have correct regex extraction defined and will highlight the problematic bits of code when you run them.
+To generate the documentation, simply run `mix docs` and `open doc/index.html`.

 ## Blocks